The FCC approves Ossia’s wireless charging tech

 In September 2018, the Bellevue, Washington-based startup said it would team up with Walmart to help the retailer cut costs in its thousands of stores, Ossia’s fourth such partnership that year.
 Building on this commitment, the company revealed in May that it’s collaborating with T-Mobile to develop a first-of-its-kind, wirelessly powered internet of things (IoT) asset tracking solution that will be piloted in Walmart distribution centers later this year, ahead of a production run in 2020.

-It’s a meaningful step toward mass-market launch for Ossia, which has raised more than $35 million to date and whose growing list of partners includes smartphone accessory maker Spigen.
+It’s a meaningful step toward a mass-market launch for Ossia, which has raised more than $35 million to date and counts smartphone accessory maker Spigen among its growing list of partners.
 But the company faces competition from Powercast, a startup founded in 2003 that is developing an at-a-distance wireless power system, and Energous, which is licensing transmitters that can send power through the air to devices up to 15 feet away.
 Like Ossia, Energous and Powercast are developing Part 15- and Part 18-approved products.

 Unlike some of its rivals, however, Ossia is no newcomer to at-a-distance charging.
 Roughly a decade ago, the company developed its first wire-free, over-the-air transceiver that could beam electricity to devices anywhere within range.
-In the years since, it has released kits that include a wirelessly powered AA battery replacement (the Forever Battery), licensed designs to antenna companies, built out a cloud-hosted management platform, and recruited ecosystem partners like Displaydata, Molex, and Motherson.
+In the years since, it has released kits that include a wirelessly powered AA battery replacement (the Forever Battery); licensed designs to antenna companies; built out a cloud-hosted management platform; and recruited ecosystem partners like Displaydata, Molex, and Motherson.